aasthasingh20/aasthasingh20/README.md

 📊 Developed a Resume Parser tool with NLP, showcasing practical use of AI in recruitment

-🧠 Working on VANET secure routing simulation using NS-2/NS-3 with cryptographic techniques

 🔧 Experienced in building full-stack apps, collaborative platforms, and real-time systems